-Interviews are conducted with individual students, their parents and Ms Stasos, to develop PLP's (Personal Learning Plans) at the beginning of Term 1 each year.
+- Interviews are conducted with individual students, their parents, year advisor and Ms Stasos, to develop PLP's (Personal Learning Plans) at the beginning of Term 1 each year.

-- Incursions and mentoring groups with local community organisations including Kurranulla and the Cronulla Sharks Deadly Choices Program, which provides our students with the opportunity to make connections with their culture, history and members of the Aboriginal community.
+- Incursions and mentoring groups with local community organisations including Kurranulla and the Cronulla Sharks Deadly Choices Program, which provides our students with the opportunity to make connections with their culture and members of the Aboriginal community.

-The students participate in external workshops and camps which strengthen their leadership skills and offer them potential career opportunities.
+- The students participate in external workshops, excursions and camps which strengthen their leadership skills and offer them potential career opportunities.

 We look forward to hearing about the great things our Aboriginal and Torres Strait Islander students will achieve in the future.